Fil-Language/Filc/CONTRIBUTING.md

 C++ conventions and rules are all listed in `.clang-tidy` and `.clang-format` files.
 Modern IDEs all supports formatting from these files.
 If you not use an IDE, please call `clang-tidy` as often as possible to keep your code clear.

+**Commits**

+Please follow [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines for your commit message.
+A [template](commit-template) is available, you can use by running `git config commit.template commit-template`.

+All your commit *MUST* work.
+If your feature is too big to be in one commit, add exceptions, early returns to keep the code working.

 **Tests**